 There's only one problem – the cost.

-It's not always cheap to use your mobile phone in Ireland – but with the proper planning you won't be surprised with a nasty sticker shock on your next bill.
+It's not always cheap to use your cell phone in Ireland – but with the proper planning you won't be surprised with a nasty sticker shock on your next bill.

 Tips for Using Your Mobile Phone in Ireland

 Roaming and data charges in Ireland can break your budget if you're not careful.
 These tips will keep you connected affordably.

 - Turn your data off when in Ireland!
 Or keep your phone in airplane mode.
-Every little ‘ping' counts against your data plan- and will result in a higher-than-expected bill when you return home.
+Every little ‘ping' counts against your data plan- and international roaming will result in a higher-than-expected bill when you return home.

 - Contact your cellular provider and inquire about using your mobile phone in Ireland.
-Confirm that your device is compatible with GSM (Global System for Mobile) used in Europe, and then inquire about an International plan which includes both talk minutes and data.
+Confirm that your device is compatible with GSM (Global System for Mobile) used in Europe, and then inquire about an International calling plan which includes both talk minutes and data.
 Some providers also have a ‘use it like you do at home' option for an additional cost per day.
 (More on this below.)

-- Purchase a local SIM card.
-This only works if you have an ‘unlocked' phone (many US phones aren't- ask your service provider if yours is unlocked or can be).
-You can pick up a SIM card at the WH Smith Shop or the Left Luggage store in Dublin airport, or at any Tesco, Three, eirMobile, or Vodafone retailers.
+- Purchase an Irish SIM card.
+This only works if your phone is unlocked (US phones under contract usually aren't- ask your service provider if yours is unlocked or can be).
+You can pick up a prepaid SIM card at the WH Smith Shop or the Left Luggage store in Dublin airport, or at any Tesco, Three, eirMobile, or Vodafone retailers.
 Learn more about SIM cards here.

 - Buy a cheap prepaid phone when you arrive.
-It's just handy to have a phone – you may need to make quick calls to B&Bs to for directions or to make reservatios for a tour or dinner you just found out about.
-If you don't need a smart phone, you can pick up a disposable prepaid phone for under $20 at Tesco locations throughout Ireland.
-This is often less expensive than renting a cell phone.
+It's just handy to have a phone – you may need to make quick calls to B&Bs for directions or to make reservations for a tour or dinner you just found out about.
+If you don't need a ‘smart phone', you can pick up a disposable prepaid phone at Tesco locations throughout Ireland.

 - Use free wifi and connect with Skype, Facetime, or Google Voice.
 You'll find free wifi all over Ireland – in your B&B or hotel, many restaurants, and even stores offer connectivity.
 Keep your wifi turned on and set to notify you when it is available.